South African Theory School

 Fritz SolmsAfter completing a PhD and a post-doc in Theoretical Physics, Fritz was a senior lecturer at Applied Mathematics at the University of Johannesburg.
 Here he founded with Prof Steeb the International School of Scientific Computing.
 After having been three years a quantitative analyst and software architect at Standard Corporate and Merchant Bank, Fritz formed a training and consulting company, Solms Training & Consulting (SolmsTC.com).
 The company provides training and consulting services around software application and software architecture design, as well as a range of software development technologies.

-This course will introduce students to logics used in the area of Knowledge Representation and Reasoning – a subarea of Artificial Intelligence.
+This course will introduce students to logics used in the area of Knowledge Representation – a subarea of Artificial Intelligence.
+Logic plays a central role in many areas of Artificial Intelligence.

 Skills outcome: